 College Range and Ag Clubs provide a great conduit to explore career opportunities in the rangeland science field and to begin meeting those who work in this field.
 At EOARC we conduct extensive rangeland research that becomes “science managers can use” to enhance and improve rangeland management.
 Through this event, you can meet people pursuing a career in rangeland management.
 We can learn together about the real issues facing rangeland management.
 You will gain some extra experience on the land in a fun setting!
 We are glad to have you out on the range!

-Our annual Range Field Day that was scheduled for Tuesday, June 30, 2020 has been postponed.
+Our annual Range Field Day has been postponed.
 Check back frequently for updated information as it develops.
 Flyer and agenda to be posted soon.

-Open to high school students (incoming 9th grade through graduating 12th grade) from Oregon, Idaho and Washington June 10-13, 2020 at Northern Great Basin Experimental Range, near Burns, Oregon.
+Open to high school students (incoming 9th grade through graduating 12th grade) from Oregon, Idaho and Washington (usually the second or third week of June) at Northern Great Basin Experimental Range, near Burns, Oregon.
 Total cost to the camper is only $50 and all meals are provided!

 What to expect: Team building and leadership, mapping - all about finding your way on the rangeland, around the campfire fun and activities - night time navigation, invasive weeds - how how they change the management picture, sagebrush ecosystems—what to manage and how to manage?